 The Home screen is your daily dashboard.
 It shows:

-- Custody Week — the current 7-day view showing which parent has the children each day, color-coded by parent
+- Custody This Week — a 7-day view showing which parent has the children each day, color-coded by parent

 - Children — quick cards for each child with their age and upcoming events count